pran-7-5/eco_style/README.md

 Legal battle needs to be free and smooth, self representation.
 Simplification of case file(only digital).
 Allow AI to access the courts database.

-Digital election
+Electoral reforms
 ________________________________________________
-Voting from registered phone number.
+Digital election voting from registered phone numbers.

 Citizen Id
 ________________________________________________